lutzhamel/popsom/joss/paper.md

 # Background

 The self-organizing map (SOM) was developed by Teuvo Kohonen for data exploration and data visualization in the 1980s [@kohonen2001self].
-It is an artificial neural network designed for unsupervised learning.
+Specifically, the self-organizing map is an unsupervised artificial neural network designed for identifying and visualizing clusters in multi-dimensional spaces.
 What makes the self-organizing map so attractive are the intuitive mathematical underpinnings and the straightforward visualization of computational results [@ultsch1990self].
 Self-organizing maps have been applied in virtually every scientific discipline where some sort of data exploration or analysis is necessary, e.g., [@liakos2018machine; @mathys2019single; @matic2018interpreting;
 @miller1996star].
-A number of R-packages exist that implement self-organizing maps including [@kohonen2018jss] and [@som2016R].
+A number of R-packages exist that implement self-organizing maps, e.g., [@kohonen2018jss; @som2016R].

 # Statement of need

 Training a self-organizing map is time consuming.
-Here we introduce an R-package called `popsom` [@popsom2021R] that implements a training algorithm for self-organizing maps based on vector and matrix operations inspired by tensor algebra [@hamel2018vsom].
-We have measured speed ups of the training phase of a SOM  of up to 60 times using our implementation over traditional implementations of the training algorithm such as [@som2016R].
-This speedup enables researchers to look at much larger data sets or to improve their throughput with a given data size.
+Here we introduce an R-package called `popsom` [@popsom2021R] that implements a training algorithm for self-organizing maps inspired by tensor algebra [@hamel2018vsom] which provides significant speedups over traditional implementations of the training algorithm such as the `som` package by Yan [@som2016R].
+These speedups enable researchers to look at much larger datasets or to improve their throughput with a dataset of a given size.

 Visualization of a trained map is at the core of using self-organizing maps.
 The `popsom` package improves on the standard u-matrix visualization